SIMPSON Tensor Conventions#

 Magnetic shielding vs. chemical shift#

-Soprano stores tensors internally as magnetic shielding (\(\sigma\)), where more positive values correspond to stronger shielding (more diamagnetic).
-SIMPSON expects chemical shifts (\(\delta\)), defined as:
+Soprano stores NMR tensors as magnetic shielding tensors (\(\sigma\)), where larger values correspond to greater electronic shielding.
+In contrast, programs such as SIMPSON use chemical shifts (\(\delta\)).

 references and gradients arguments#